Drexler–Smalley debate on molecular nanotechnology: Smalley's Scientific American article

 Smalley's 2001 Scientific American article doubting the feasibility of molecular assemblers led to a rebuttal by Drexler and his colleagues.

 Smalley wrote an article, "Of Chemistry, Love, and Nanobots", for the September 2001 issue of the popular science magazine Scientific American, which was a special issue on the topic of nanotechnology.
 Smalley opened by comparing a chemical reaction to an intricate dance of atoms:

 When a boy and a girl fall in love, it is often said that the chemistry between them is good.
 This common use of the word "chemistry" in human relations comes close to the subtlety of what actually happens in the more mundane coupling of molecules.
 In a chemical reaction between two 'consenting' molecules, bonds form between some of the atoms in what is usually a complex dance involving motion in multiple dimensions....
 And if the chemistry is really, really good, the molecules that do react will all produce the exact product required.

-He referenced the idea of a molecular assembler, a nanorobot capable of manipulating individual atoms to build a desired product, posing how long it would take such an assembler to produce a meaningful amount of material.
+He referenced the idea of a molecular assembler, a nanorobot capable of manipulating individual atoms to build a desired product, posing the question of how long it would take such an assembler to produce a meaningful amount of material.
 He estimated that one assembler working alone would take millions of years to produce one mole of material, but self-replicating assemblers could, within a minute, produce a large enough ensemble of assemblers that would then be capable of producing a mole of product in a fraction of a millisecond.
 Smalley then discussed the fear that the nanorobots could mutate and reproduce indefinitely, causing a grey goo scenario, or, referring to Bill Joy's previous article "Why the future doesn't need us", that the nanorobots could develop swarm intelligence and become alive in some sense.